Diversity Wins - in Soccer as much as in Business

 Current research project: When diversity should be intensified and when not

 The UEFA EURO 2020 is off the table, at least for this year.
 This delay, however, does not diminish the apparent similarities between soccer and business when it comes to the question of diversity: do teams benefit from it or does it harm them?
-“It depends,” says Prof. Jonas Puck, Academic Director of the MBA Energy Management.
+“It depends,” says Prof. Jonas Puck, Academic Director of the Executive MBA Energy Management.
 In their most recent research project, the WU expert and his team have examined what exactly it depends on – both in soccer and business – and how executives can draw inspiration from one of the world’s favorite spectator sport when putting together their teams.

 Studies confirm that diverse teams are more creative, innovative, open-minded, and more apt at solving complex problems.
 But research also shows that diversity can lead to strained communication and conflict among team members, which may slow down decision-making processes.
 Which is it, then?